-The makeup valve assembly should be inspected monthly and adjusted as required.
-The valve should be inspected annually for leakage and if necessary, the valve seat should be replaced.
-The makeup water pressure for the mechanical valve should be maintained between 20 and 50 PSIG.
+The makeup value assembly should be inspected monthly and adjusted as required.
+The value should be inspected annually for leakage and if necessary, the value seat should be replaced.
+The makeup water pressure for the mechanical value should be maintained between 20 and 50 PSIG.